 9. Are The Dutch Tall Because Of Cheese?

-The Dutch are the tallest people in the world and the internet is full of articles claiming that the Dutch are so tall because of their cheese.
+The Dutch are the tallest people in the world, and the internet is full of articles claiming they are so tall because of their cheese.
 The pseudo-scientific rationale behind this claim is that high calcium levels in cheese stimulated the bone growth of Dutchmen.

-It is unlikely that the Dutch are so tall due to their cheese because their cheese consumption is moderate compared to less tall populations.
+The Dutch are unlikely to be so tall due to their cheese because their cheese consumption is moderate compared to less tall populations.
 In addition, the Dutch continued growing when the height in other populations leveled off, while cheese consumption did not change.

 The Dutch eat 20 kilograms of cheese per person annually, just enough to secure a top 10 position of cheese-eating countries in Europe.
 The large majority of Dutch cheese is exported worldwide.